annagianna/baria_muscle/README.md

 │   ├── 2a_mb_alphadiversity.R         # Alpha diversity (Shannon, Simpson, observed richness)
 │   ├── 2b_mb_betadiversity.R          # Beta diversity (Bray–Curtis PCoA + PERMANOVA / dispersion)
 │   ├── 2c_mb_composition.R            # Compositional bar plots (top 20 species, by baseline FFMI group)
-│   ├── 4a_lm_mb_baseline_ffmi.R       # Cross-sectional linear models: species abundance ~ baseline FFMI
-│   ├── 4b_lmm_mb_ffmi_trajectories.R  # Mixed models: baseline abundance × FFMI trajectory + overlap with 4a
+│   ├── 4b_lmm_mb_ffmi_trajectories.R  # Mixed models: baseline species abundance × FFMI trajectory
-│   ├── 4c_lm_lmm_ffmi_dags.R          # DAGs + adjustment sets for the models in 4a / 4b
-│   └── 5a_humann_pathways.R           # Functional pathways (HUMAnN): cleaning + prevalence filtering
+│   ├── 5a_humann_pathways.R           # Functional pathways (HUMAnN): cleaning + prevalence filtering
+│   └── archive/                       # superseded scripts (cross-sectional LM, DAGs) — gitignored
 ├── data/
 │   ├── raw_data/                      # Inputs (not tracked — see Data)
 │   └── processed_data/                # Cleaned datasets written by 0a
-├── tables/                            # Table 1, saved model-result objects, overlap tables ├── graphs/                            # Figures, in per-analysis subfolders │   ├── alphadiversity/                #   2a
+├── tables/                            # Table 1, saved model-result objects
+├── graphs/                            # Figures, in per-analysis subfolders │   ├── alphadiversity/                #   2a
 │   ├── betadiversity/                 #   2b
 │   ├── composition/                   #   2c
-│   ├── microbe_associations/          #   4a combined forest plot
-│   └── lmm_species_ffmi/              #   4b trajectory / overlap plots
+│   └── lmm_species_ffmi/              #   4b trajectory / %-change plots
 └── README.md
 ```

 ### Order of execution

 `0a` runs first — it writes the processed datasets every other script reads.
-`1a` and the `2*` descriptive scripts are independent of one another.
-The `4*`
+`1a` and the `2*` descriptive scripts are independent of one another. `4b` depends
-association scripts depend on the processed data from `0a`; `4c` defines the DAGs
+on the processed data from `0a` (`..._muscle_long.RDS` and `..._mb_clean.RDS`) and
-and adjustment sets that the models in `4a` / `4b` implement. `4a` runs before
-`4b`: it saves the baseline significant-species object that `4b` reads to
+fits the per-species longitudinal models on its own — it no longer reads a
-cross-reference the cross-sectional and longitudinal hits. `5a` reads the raw
+cross-sectional object. `5a` reads the raw HUMAnN profiles together with the
-HUMAnN profiles together with the processed data from `0a`, and is otherwise
-independent of the taxonomic scripts.
+processed data from `0a`, and is otherwise independent of the taxonomic scripts.

 ---